Abdulrahman-Adel/Bitcoin-Price-Predictor/README.md

 goal: to predict the opening price for the period 19 aug 2019 to 18 aug 2020
 <!-- Link -->
-the data set is downloaded from [Yahoo Finance](https://finance.yahoo.com/quote/BTC-USD?p=BTC-USD&.tsrc=fin-srch)
+the dataset is downloaded from [Yahoo Finance](https://finance.yahoo.com/quote/BTC-USD?p=BTC-USD&.tsrc=fin-srch)

 ## Predictions
 <!-- Image -->